ALTIS: Modernizing GPGPU Benchmarking: Introduction

 \section{Introduction}

-GPUs have become popular for accelerating computing in industry in recent years.
-Traditionally, these computational devices were used primarily for 3D rendering.
-However, their uses in General Purpose Graphics Processing Unit (GPGPUs) has expanded rapidly since then.
-Heterogeneous computing, using both CPUs and GPUs, is becoming more and more powerful, and this trend is likely to continue.
-These systems are also becoming increasingly easier to program due to the development of languages such as CUDA.
-Because of the high demand for heterogeneous systems, these tools are seeing rise in popularity in the programming community.
+GPUs have become popular hardware accelerators in many computing domains.
+Originally used primarily for 3D rendering, their use as General Purpose Graphics Processing Units (GPGPUs) has grown rapidly.
+Heterogeneous computing using both CPUs and GPUs is now the dominant practice in many domains such as ML~\cite{nextplatform-GPU-medical,gpu-medical}, graph~\cite{thinci,thinci-eetimes,nvgraph-doc}, and video analytics~\cite{nvidia-selfdriving}, and crypto-currencies~\cite{blockchain18}.
+At the same time, dramatic improvements in programmability for GPGPU workloads have been driven by rapidly evolving high-level languages and runtimes such as CUDA~\cite{CUDA}.
+Unfortunately, current GPGPU benchmark suites have not co-evolved with the hardware, programming frameworks and runtimes, or production workloads, so their ability to drive relevant research findings has become limited.

-Existing benchmark suites such as Rodinia and SHOC were designed to better understand the characteristics of heterogeneous systems.
-A set of applications were curated so that each benchmark exhibits unique behaviors that stress a characteristic or component of GPUs.
-Doing so allows programmers to select the most suitable hardware and software for specific tasks.
-However, these benchmark suites haven't kept up with the evolution of programming frameworks: they don't utilize newer features, like HyperQ, that were introduced in recent versions of CUDA.
-Further, while hardware has evolved to provide more raw compute, the task of scaling the input to benchmarks has either been left to the user, as is the case with Rodinia, or is entirely untenable, as in SHOC.
-This makes applications unlikely to stay relevant as problems sizes grow larger.
+Existing benchmark suites such as Rodinia~\cite{5306797} and SHOC~\cite{Danalis:2010:SHC:1735688.1735702} were designed to enable researchers to better understand the characteristics and demands of heterogeneous systems.
+Applications were curated such that each benchmark exhibits unique behaviors to exercise important GPU subsystems and components.
+This allows architects to design better hardware and enables system software developers to improve efficiency and programmability.
+However, current GPGPU benchmark suites have not kept up with the evolution of hardware and programming frameworks: in general, they do not use or stress newer features introduced over multiple generations of CUDA, such as HyperQ, dynamic parallelism, NVLink~\cite{nvlink}, preemptive context switch~\cite{isca-2014-preemptive}, and UVM\cite{CUDA}.
+While the hardware has evolved to provide more raw computing power, memory capacity, and memory bandwidth, the task of scaling benchmarks to adapt to that growth has either been left to the user, (e.g. with Rodinia), or entirely neglected (SHOC).